kristycheung11/visualization/02_activities/assignments/assignment_3.md

 - We will finish this class by giving you the chance to use what you have learned in a practical context, by creating data visualizations from raw data.
 - Choose a dataset of interest from the [City of Toronto’s Open Data Portal](https://www.toronto.ca/city-government/data-research-maps/open-data/) or [Ontario’s Open Data Catalogue](https://data.ontario.ca/).
 - Using Python and one other data visualization software (Excel or free alternative, Tableau Public, any other tool you prefer), create two distinct visualizations from your dataset of choice.

 - For each visualization, describe and justify:
     > What software did you use to create your data visualization?
+      For the first bar graph, I used python to create the visualization.
+      For the pie chart, I used R to create the visualization.

     > Who is your intended audience?
+     My intended audience for both graphs are for general public who are interested in knowing the distribution of registered marriage officients in 5 selected municipality.

     > What information or message are you trying to convey with your visualization?
+      I was trying to demonstrate how a larger number of marriage officiants are located in bigger cities/municipalities in Ontario.

     > What aspects of design did you consider when making your visualization?
 How did you apply them?
 With what elements of your plots?
+    When I am designing the pie chart, I try to keep in mind of the color principles and making sure that it is accessible for those with colorblindness for the different categories.
+With the bar graph, I ensured the font size is big enough.
+I also keep in mind to not include extraneous detail to reduce cognitive load.

     > How did you ensure that your data visualizations are reproducible?
 If the tool you used to make your data visualization is not reproducible, how will this impact your data visualization?
+    Since both visualizations are created using computing software with codes provided, others can use the code to reproduce the visualizations.

     > How did you ensure that your data visualization is accessible?
+      I used the contrast checker to make sure that the color selected are appropriate.

     > Who are the individuals and communities who might be impacted by your visualization?
+      I believe couples that are looking to get married will likely be impacted by the data as they would likely pick wedding venue with a larger amount of wedding officiants to reduce the travel cost that they need to pay to the officiant.

     > How did you choose which features of your chosen dataset to include or exclude from your visualization?
+      I focus on the goal of the visualization (i.e. what I aim to achieve)

     > What ‘underwater labour’ contributed to your final data visualization product?
+      The individuals who created the dataset and those marriage officiants who provided their details to allow for these data to be available to be included.
+In addition, workers from City of Toronto who worked on the datasheet to provide detail of the dataset as well.

 - This assignment is intentionally open-ended - you are free to create static or dynamic data visualizations, maps, or whatever form of data visualization you think best communicates your information to your audience of choice!
 - Total word count should not exceed **(as a maximum) 1000 words**